 - This programme is taught entirely online through pre-recorded lectures and optional real-time seminars.
 This allows distance learners maximum flexibility while maintaining the high level of instructure and peer interaction needed to explore such challenging topics.

-- Students who successfully complete the PgCert will have the opportunity to come to Glasgow, to complete a full masters degree in the areas of criminology and art history.
+- Students who successfully complete the PgCert will have the opportunity to come to Glasgow, to top up to a full masters degree in the areas of criminology and art history.

 Information for international students